Week 39 of Pregnancy

 Baby this week

-- •Vernix (protective coating) is decreasing as birth nears
+- •Vernix (protective coating) is almost completely shed

 You this week